galasa-dev/automation/README.md

  uses the ExternalSecret 'mavengpg' and maybe have a path to the yaml? maven-gpg task pulls out two bits of data (passphrase and gpg key) from our IBM Cloud Secrets Manager and puts them into a settings.xml file, for the Maven GPG Plugin to use.

-This task has three steps:
+This task uses the custom gpg image stored in [harbor](harbor.galasa.dev/common/gpg).

 ### recycle-deployment